- University of Wisconsin-Eau Claire

-Typical foreign language graduates work in a variety of different fields.
-This includes working in international business, working with corporations in cities with significant minority populations, working in the travel industry, teaching a foreign language in the United States or abroad, teaching English as a foreign language overseas (with a TEFL certificate), serving in a governmental agency (Peace Corps, Armed Forces, Foreign Services, etc.), increasing international collaboration in the health industry, or continuing education towards a master’s or doctoral degree.
+Foreign language graduates work in a variety of fields, including working with corporations in cities with significant minority populations, teaching a foreign language in the U.S. or abroad, teaching English as a foreign language overseas, serving in a government agency (Peace Corps, Armed Forces, Foreign Services, etc.), increasing international collaboration in the health industry, or pursuing a master’s/doctoral degree.
 The opportunities are endless!

-As a language major you’ll have two years of basic language in French, German or Spanish followed by coursework in advanced composition and conversation, civilization, literature and linguistics, as well as courses in languages for the professions.
-Instruction at all levels emphasizes practical usage combined with a solid liberal arts education with an emphasis on cross-cultural understanding.
-The department also prepares K-12 teachers in the fields of French, German and Spanish and offers a certificate in Teaching English as a Foreign Language (TEFL).
+Language majors have two years of basic language in French, German or Spanish, followed by coursework in advanced composition and conversation, civilization, literature and linguistics, and languages for the professions.
+Instruction at all levels emphasizes practical usage combined with a solid liberal arts education and an emphasis on cross-cultural understanding.
+The department also prepares K-12 teachers in French, German and Spanish and offers a certificate in Teaching English as a Foreign Language (TEFL).

-The faculty members in the languages department are facilitators for global education.
-The department serves as a mini United Nations at the university as the professors try to model an international community for students.
-In addition, most language majors take advantage of UW-Eau Claire’s outstanding study abroad opportunities with at least a semester program.
-We offer nearly 50 programs in 30+ countries, and one in four students (regardless of major) studies abroad!
-Also, we have a high participation rate in our Spanish living-learning community, one of just a few in the UW System.
-"La casa hispanica" in Katharine Thomas Hall provides students with a great immersion experience right on campus.
+The faculty in the languages department are facilitators for global education.
+The department serves as a mini United Nations as the professors model an international community for students.
+Most language majors take advantage of UW-Eau Claire’s study abroad opportunities with at least a one-semester program (required for Spanish majors/minors).
+Nearly 50 programs in 30+ countries are offered!
+There is also a high participation rate in the Spanish living-learning community (one of just a few in the UW System), which provides students with a great immersion experience right on campus.

 Students may obtain credit for previous non-college language experience by taking a "confirming course."
-Based on the results of the language placement test and previous language study, the student enrolls in the appropriate UW-Eau Claire course.
-If the student earns a grade of B or better, he or she can receive credit for work at the levels lower than the confirming course.
+Based on the results of the language placement test and previous language study, the student enrolls in the appropriate course.
+If the student earns a grade of B or better, he/she can receive credit for work at levels lower than the confirming course.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!